openshift/enhancements/enhancements/project-request-limit.md

  it on 4.x will unblock these customers.
 * The `openshift-apiserver` (like any other apiserver in the system) is designed to be extended using validating/mutating admission webhook(s), we have the technology to easily build one, and we have the ability to create a simple operator to manage it.
-* The cluster admin can optionally enable the validating webhook on a cluster and configure limits via a custom resource.
+* The cluster admin can optionally enable the validating webhook on a cluster and configure limits via a Custom Resource.
 This will sever the "legacy" link between the plugin and the `openshift-apiserver`.
 * We can provide the customer with seamless install and automatic upgrades by shipping the operator via OperatorHub independent of OpenShift release cycle.

 ### Goals